Edwin R. and Mary E. Mason Professor of Languages

 John Gruber-Miller, Edwin R. and Mary E. Mason Professor of Languages, teaches a range of courses in classics, Greek, and Latin and is the advisor for Cornell's interdisciplinary classical studies program.
-Gruber-Miller is the editor of the 2006 book When Dead Tongues Speak: Teaching Beginning Greek and Latin, published by Oxford University Press, and the author of the online educational site, Ariadne: Resources for Athenaze.
+Gruber-Miller is the editor of the book When Dead Tongues Speak: Teaching Beginning Greek and Latin, published by Oxford University Press, and the author of the online educational site, Ariadne: Resources for Athenaze.
 He was the founding editor of Teaching Classical Languages, a peer-reviewed, online journal dedicated to Latin and Greek pedagogy.
 He received the Award for Excellence in the Teaching of Classics at the College Level from the American Philological Association.
 His latest project is Imagining Ancient Corinth: An Introduction to Greek Literature and Culture, designed for intermediate Greek students.